JZ2211/IIoT_module7/README.md

 <img src="https://github.com/JZ2211/IIoT_module7/assets/100505718/6ab75a92-2736-48ae-9c75-e45502d948d1" width="600">

 ### 📝 Implemented Functions:
 Plot curves based on checked data series.
+Example data file is used and you can substitute it using other csv file.

 ### 📝 Steps:
 1. Install Python package Plotly Dash and Pandas in a local computer: